Member-owners can buy renewable energy credits to meet all or part of their electricity needs from their local cooperatives.

 Flat Ridge 2 wind farm features 194 1.6-megawatt turbines and sits on 66,000 acres in Barber, Harper, Kingman and Sumner counties in Kansas.
 The contracted capacity is 300 megawatts.
 Flat Ridge 2 was declared commercially operational in 2012.

 Lost Creek wind farm features 100 1.5-megawatt turbines and sits on 20,000 acres in DeKalb County, Missouri.
-The contracted capacity is 150 megawatts.
-Lost Creek was declared commercially operational in 2010.
+Lost Creek was declared commercially operational in 2010 at 150 MW capacity.
+Capacity increased to 168 MW through upgrades by Pattern Energy, which bought the wind farm in 2015.

 Osage wind farm features 94 1.6-megawatt turbines and sits on 8,500 acres in Osage County, Oklahoma.
 The contracted capacity is 150 megawatts.
 Osage was declared commercially operational in 2015.